 2 Thessalonians 2:3 – “The tribulation will not come until The Departure comes first . . .”

-The word translated “the departure” is the Greek word apostasia [πoστασα apostasia G646], meaning departure.
+The words translated “the departure” are the Greek words he [hé G3588] apostasia [ἀποστασία G646], meaning the departure.
+The word hé simply means “the”.
 The Latin Vulgate (“ne quis vos seducat ullo modo quoniam nisi venerit discessio . . .”) uses the word “discessio” which also translates as: a withdrawal, a dispersal, a separation, or a departure.
+The literal English translation therefore correctly reads “the departure comes first.”

 Apostasia is made up of two words, apo and stasia.

-• Apo [ἀπό G575] means: a motion away from a place or person, not from an ideology.
-Is a state of separation, that is of distance – either physical: of distance of place, or temporal: of distance of time.
+• Apo [ἀπό G575] means: a motion away from a place or person, the separation of apart from the whole.
+It is a state of separation, that is of distance – either physical: of distance of place, or temporal: of distance of time.

-Apostasia is the feminine form of apostasion [ἀποστάσιον G647], which is a derivative form of aphistēmi [ἀφίστημι G868], all of which refer to a departure from someone or something.
-In other words, a separation of distance, either physical or temporal – never an apostasy, falling way, or rebellion.
+Apostasia [ἀποστασία G646] combines both words and is the feminine form of apostasion [ἀποστάσιον G647], which is a derivative form of aphistēmi [ἀφίστημι G868], all of which refer to a departure from someone or something.
+In other words, a separation of distance, either physical or temporal.

 Aphistēmi[G868] is translated “depart” 13 out of 16 times in the Newer Covenant scriptures.
 Below are a couple of examples: